News Desk |

 Hamdard Laboratories (Waqf) Pakistan also initiated a similar plantation drive last year, by planting Neem trees at its headquarters on June 5th, marking the World Environment Day.
 The plantation campaign was directed at making Karachi greener and keeping the metropolis pollution free.

-Urbanization of Karachi made it the economic hub of the nation, however, at a cost; the increase in the number of cars and construction has been inversely proportional to the air-filtering action of trees and vegetations.
-Hence, such plantation drives make it easier for the city to fight heat waves and temperature rises.
-These steps, taken time and again, show a sense of responsibility and concern taken by the corporate industries of Pakistan.
+Karachi is the economic hub of the nation, however, increasing urbanization has come at a cost.
+The increase in the number of vehicles and urban construction has been inversely proportional to the air-filtering action of trees and vegetation.
+Plantation drives by corporates such as Hamdard, make it easier for the city to fight heat waves and temperature rises.

 The satellite images released from the National Aeronautics and Space Administration (NASA) last month have shown that Pakistan is among the world’s fastest greening countries due to reforestation efforts.
 The efforts of Pakistanis from all walks of life are bearing fruit as they join hands to fight climate change.